-Glycolysis, the first part of the respiratory pathway.
-Is not associated with any particular cell organelle.
-The enzymassociated want any particular test organized.
-The tempera-controlling glycolysis are found in the cytoplasm.
-However, the other stages in aerobic respiration, including the link reaction, Krebs cycle and the electron transport chain involved in produ-ATP take place inside the rittochondria.
+Glycolysis, the first part of the respiratory pathway, is not associated with any particular cell organelle.
+The enzymes controlling glycolysis are found in the cytoplasm.
+However, the other stages in aerobic respiration, including the link reaction, Krebs cycle and the electron transport chain involved in producing ATP, take place inside the mitochondria.

-ATP, take place misses use removed.

-Mitochondria are relatively large organelles with a complex internal structure.
-They have a double membrane and the inn one is formed in many folds called cristate (see fig E).
-The ran of the mitochondrion contains the engines of the Krebs cycl while the cristae carry the stalked particles associated with
+ATP: take place inside the mitochomouse.
+Mitochondria are relatively large organelless with a complex internal structure.
+They have a double membrane and the inner one is formed in many folds called cristare (see fig E).
+The matrix of the mitochondrion contains the enzymes of the Krebs cycle, while the cristae carry the stalked particles associated with ATP synthesis.
+Cells with very low energy requirements, such as fat storage cells, generally contain very few mitochondria, while cells that are very active, such as those of the muscless and the liver, have very large numbers of mitochondria packed into the critrolesm.